CMSecurity/rm.cowrie/README.md

 =========

 A role that sets up cowrie honeypot on a target system.
 This creates a new user, clones cowrie into its' homefolder and installs all needed dependencies in a venv in the cowrie homefolder.
+Optionally, it can set up cowrie to log its events directly to a given Splunk installation.

 Installation
 ------------